pompyproductions/personal-website/README.md

 1. Plan out the work in the Roadmap section of _README.md_. **(Always on main branch!)**
 2. Switch to the development branch (`git checkout development`).
 Work with atomic commits.
 3. When the patch is done and ready to merge, update _version-history.md_ and _README.md_.
+Commit to development branch.
 4. Squash commits:
    - `git checkout main`
    - `git merge --squash development`
    - `git commit -m "v#.# patch #` (replace #'s with versions)
+   - `git push`
 5. Update the deployment branch:
    - `git checkout netlify-deploy`
    - `git merge main`
+   - `git push`

 Rinse & repeat.